joshkpeterson/kaldi-hugo-cms-template/site/content/products.md

         to help.
 You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
         Email us or call the store for details.
-  heading: What we offer
+  heading: What we asdf
-  description: >
+  description: asdfasdfasdfasdf
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 main:
   heading: Great coffee with no compromises
   description: >